-Apple iPad designs its covers well. iFolks find these covers light weight, durable and come with a magnetic hinge that aligns the smart cove to the iPad.
+Apple iPad designs its covers well. iFolks find these covers lightweight, durable and come with a magnetic hinge that aligns the smart cover to the iPad.
 But we want improvements–and there’s a lot of room for that!

 So, Not So Smart After All?

-What happens when you get a notification and you have the cover on with the device in sleep mode?
+What happens when you get a notification, and you have the cover on with the device in sleep mode?
 Isn’t it be better to see through the cover?
-We really want to see some of our most important display information, even when the iPad is covered.
+We want to see some of our most crucial display information, even when the iPad is covered.

 Today typical tablet accessories are passive in nature, the majority of which simply function to protect the screen, or perhaps support the tablet in some specific orientation.